 Educational Theatre Scholarships

-Students in the Program in Educational Theatre may receive scholarships through one or both of the following methods.
+Graduate and Doctoral students in the Program in Educational Theatre may receive scholarships through one or both of the following methods.
 The first is through completing the Steinhardt Financial Aid process and potentially receiving merit or need based scholarships.
-Information on this process is available through the Financial Aid websites for undergraduate students and graduate students.
+Information on this process is available through the Financial Aid website for graduate students.

 The second method is by applying for Educational Theatre Scholarships directly through the Program.